samuel-book/stroke_outcome/_sources/intro.md

 #### MT deaths (Goyal et al., 2016):

-Though MT was found to reduce death rate overall, Goyal et al. reported a 15.3% death rate for patients treated with MT, and with an average onset-to-treatment time of 285.
-By extrapolating from this, we estimate that MT has an inherant 4% risk of death - though it should be noted this is a figure used to adjust death rate in modelling and is not a causal measure of death due to MT.
+Though MT was found to reduce death rate overall, Goyal et al. reported a 15.3% death rate for patients treated with MT, with an average onset-to-treatment time of 285 mins.
+By extrapolating from this, we estimate that MT has an inherant 4% risk of death, in order for the model to predict a 15.3% death rate with MT treatment at 285 minutes (though it should be noted this is a figure used to adjust death rate in modelling and is not a causal measure of death due to MT).
 For further maths see the `excess_deaths_mt` in the bonus notebooks.